franklesniak/NE-Illinois-Native-Plants/README.md

 After you click `Download`, the Excel file will download and then will be present in your `Downloads` folder.
 Navigate to the folder, then open the downloaded file with Excel.

+Alternatively, if you do not have Microsoft Excel installed on your computer, you may also [view the file on the web](https://frenchcries-my.sharepoint.com/:f:/p/flesniak/EuiTSo5Ik3tJhH-XaCyP7y0BZehzVZZ1ZzRQbVr8Ug__ZA?e=wf8Vbn).

 ## What Areas Does This Project Cover?

 This database covers the following counties in **Illinois**: